-2-Minute Typing Test: Building Stamina
+2-Minute Typing Test: The Stamina Builder

 Why Choose a 2-Minute Test?

-• Endurance Building: It helps transition from short bursts to sustained typing.
+- Endurance Building: It helps transition from short bursts to sustained typing.

-• Consistency Check: It reveals if your speed drops after the first minute—a common issue for many typists.
+- Consistency Check: It reveals if your speed drops after the first minute—a common issue for many typists.

-• Error Recovery: You have more time to recover from a bad start compared to a 1-minute test.
+- Error Recovery: You have more time to recover from a bad start compared to a 1-minute test.

 How to Maintain Speed for 2 Minutes